SOLD: Slot Object-Centric Latent Dynamics Models for Relational Manipulation Learning from Pixels

 Discovering Task-relevant Objects

-SOLD autonomously identifies task-relevant objects over long horizons while ignoring irrelevant ones, resulting in interpretable attention patterns in the behavior models.
-In the Push-Specific task shown below, the actor model consistently focuses on the robot and green target cube, disregarding distractors.
-Additionally, it attends to the occluded red target in a distant past frames to infer that the green cube is placed correctly.
+SOLD autonomously identifies task-relevant objects over long horizons, producing interpretable attention patterns in the behavior models.
+In the Push-Specific task shown below, the actor model consistently focuses on the robot and the green target cube while disregarding distractors.
+Notably, it attends to the occluded red sphere in a distant past frame to retrieve the goal position and infer that the green cube is correctly placed.

 Finetuning the Object-centric Encoder-Decoder